Kumbalangi Nights: Themes

 Kumbalangi Nights has been described as a new generation film, a Malayalam cinema movement characterised by its progressive themes and realistic screenplays.
 The film critiques hypermasculinity and patriarchy, morality, primarily through the juxtaposition of Shammi and Saji's characters.
 Writing for The Hindu, Arjun Jai Singh commented that "both men have psychological issues, but when Saji comes close to the abyss, he realises he must help himself: he goes to a doctor to cry out his emotions.
-Meanwhile Shammi insists on being “a hero”."
+Meanwhile, Shammi insists on being “a hero”."
 Neelima Menon of Firstpost opined that the film "not only succeeds in overthrowing the celebrated alpha male but also points out that in theory he is the villain of the story."
 Namrata Joshi summed up Shammi's character as "the acme of perverse and pathological masculinity that the film gets one up on."

 The film has also been noted for its feminist undertones.
 Baby, Nylah, and the absent mother all exercise their free will and agency in their own lives – without a "knight in shining armor" – except, notably, when a man physically overpowers one of them.
 Isha Sengupta of The Indian Express pointed out how the onus of rehabilitating the grown men was not placed on the women, observing that they "serve as an incentive for the men and the situation at their household to change, and not agents who bring about it.
 They witness.
 They do not execute.
 [The men] take charge of their lives and mend their ties, as some enter the kitchen and some find their vocation."

 Music

 The film's soundtrack album and score was composed by music director Sushin Shyam, who also contributed vocals to three of its songs.
 The Malayalam lyrics on the album were penned by writers Anwar Ali and Vinayak Sasikumar, and the English lyrics by Shyam's bandmate, Nezer Ahemed.
 The album was launched on 21 January 2019 by Bhavana Studios.
 The song "Silent Cat", which in the movie is shown as a love song by an American tourist, was sung by German-based artist Kezia Quental, also known as K.Zia.

-In an interview, Shyam said that he was influenced by Italian music while making the album, owing to the similarities he found between the city of Venice, and Kumbalangi.
+In an interview, Sushin Shyam said that he was influenced by Italian music while making the album, owing to the similarities he found between the city of Venice, and Kumbalangi.
 He also revealed that working on the soundtrack was a challenge, explaining: "With a film of this nature, it was quite difficult to take a call on where to place the songs.
 Naturally, you become a little concerned about your music affecting the mood of the film or people not responding to it well."
 The songs went through several improvisations to accommodate the changes in the script.
 The soundtrack received generally positive reviews from critics, appreciating Shyam for his work.